toppeMRI/toppemri.github.io/index.md

 Please see the **Pulseq on GE manual** for more information.
 To view a redacted version of that manual that contains minimal GE specific information, click [this link](https://drive.google.com/file/d/1ejtXJfAWdNzXjMlz4Jo3KjVQU6BwGd5g/view?usp=drive_link).
-If your instution owns a GE MRI scanner and you wish to receive the unredacted version of the manual, contact Jon-Fredrik Nielsen at jfnielse@umich.edu.
+If your institution owns a GE MRI scanner and you wish to receive the unredacted version of the manual, contact Jon-Fredrik Nielsen at jfnielse@umich.edu.

 We now recommend that you design your sequence in [Pulseq](http://pulseq.github.io/), and then convert the .seq file to a .tar file that can be run on a GE scanner with the TOPPE interpreter.
-The manual descrbies how to perform this conversion.
+The manual describes how to perform this conversion.

 As a result, most of the information on this page is obsolete, and has been removed.